 Although many different types of telehealth exist, there are four main categories of telehealth that exist in today’s medical industry.
 The benefits of each category vary and can support you, and your patients, in different ways depending on what you need to get a full scope of their health.

-- Live Video-Conferencing – This is most well-known type of telehealth.
-It consists of a live, two-way video-based conference between a patient and their healthcare provider.
+- Live Videoconferencing – This is the most well-known type of telehealth.
+It consists of a live, two-way video-based conference between a patient and their health care provider.
 This type of telehealth is widely used by everyone from physicians in local hospitals to providers who own their own private practice.
-Live video-conferencing not only eliminates commute time and stress for both the patient and provider but also helps to bring healthcare to areas, usually rural, that don’t have nearly as many healthcare options as urban areas.
+Live videoconferencing not only eliminates commute time and stress for both the patient and provider but also helps to bring health care to areas, usually rural, that don’t have nearly as many health care options as urban areas.

-Be sure to check with your insurance company to confirm services covered.
+Be sure to check with your insurance company to confirm the services covered.